zahamza/simple_6502rs/README.md

 # simple_6502rs
 ## [Web App](https://zahamza.github.io/simple_6502rs/)
 Web App deployed on link above.
-This app is made more fun and learning, so code will probably break if its pushed to hard (I added some guards, however).
+This app is made more fun and learning, so code will probably break if its pushed too hard (I added some guards, however).

 /docs and its scripts were slightly modfied version of the [egui template](https://github.com/emilk/egui_template/).
 If you want to compile the wasm on your own or use the scripts, [read here](https://github.com/emilk/egui_template/blob/master/README.md#compiling-for-the-web), it follows the same structure.